Mouchel

 Mouchel Group, originally known as L. G. Mouchel & Partners Ltd, was an infrastructure and business services company headquartered in Woking, United Kingdom.
 It provided advisory, design, project delivery and managed services associated with infrastructure and business services across the highways and transportation, local government, emergency services, property, health, education and utility markets across the world.

-In June 2015 Mouchel was purchased by Kier Group for £265 million.
-This included both the Mouchel Infrastructure Services and Mouchel Business Services divisions.
+In June 2015, Mouchel was purchased by Kier Group for £265 million.
+This transaction included both the Mouchel Infrastructure Services and Mouchel Business Services divisions.
 Subsequently, Mouchel Infrastructure Services was rebranded as Mouchel Consulting, with the Business Services sector falling under the Kier brand.
 Grant Rumbles stepped down as CEO with Haydn Mursell, CEO of Kier Group, assuming the role.
-Kier sold Mouchel Consulting to WSP Global in October 2016 and the Mouchel name was dropped.
+Kier sold Mouchel Consulting to WSP Global in October 2016, after which the Mouchel name ceased to be used.

 History

 Early history

-L. G. Mouchel & Partners Ltd was founded in Briton Ferry in 1897 by Louis Gustave Mouchel, who arrived in the UK from France with a licence to use the new technique of reinforcing concrete using iron bars that was developed by François Hennebique.
+The company traced its routed back to L. G. Mouchel & Partners Ltd, which was founded in Briton Ferry in 1897 by Louis Gustave Mouchel.
+Mouchel had been a recent arrival to Britain, having come from France with a licence to use the new technique of reinforcing concrete using iron bars that had been developed by François Hennebique.

-During the first half of the twentieth century, Mouchel developed into a consulting engineering practice, with early work including the Royal Liver Building in Liverpool, Reading Bridge in Reading, London's Earls Court and Royal Victoria Dock, and football stands for Liverpool Football Club and Manchester City Football Club.
+During the first half of the twentieth century, Mouchel developed into a consulting engineering practice.
+Early work undertaken by the firm included advising on the Royal Liver Building in Liverpool, Reading Bridge in Reading, London's Earls Court and Royal Victoria Dock, and football stands for Liverpool Football Club and Manchester City Football Club.
 The company also designed the cooling towers for London landmark Battersea Power Station.

+Southbank House in Lambeth, London, formerly served as the company's headquarters after it relocated there in 1960.

-In the 1980s, with the evolution of privatisation and outsourcing in the UK, Mouchel moved into advising local authorities on competitive tendering.
-It floated in June 2002.
+In the 1980s, in light of the growing practices of both privatisation and outsourcing in the UK, Mouchel moved into advising local authorities on competitive tendering.